jenniferlynparsons/cuppa-parcel/README.md

 > A full MERN stack tea collection tracker

 Cuppa is built on React with Redux, Node using Express and Mongoose, and connected to a MongoDB database.
 It also uses JWT tokens for authentication and user management.
 Scripts are built using Parcel instead of Webpack.
+This is not a Create-React-App-based project.

 ## Table of Contents